-Then it came to my mind a poster I saw on a street… Namua.
+Then, it came to my mind a poster I saw on the street… Namua.
 The girl immediately smiled and said “I know that island, my family owns it!
 If you want we can go there all together”.
 I thought “Wow, her family owns a whole island?” in reality they inherited from past generations and now belongs to an uncle of hers, a more or less distant relative, who supervises the island and manages the touristic facility.
 “Let’s go there on Saturday!”

 The day finally came: we left Apia by car and drove roughly one-hour through various coastal villages.
-Due to the high temperatures I only managed to have an avocado sandwich for lunch on the way there.
+Due to the high temperatures, I only managed to have an avocado sandwich for lunch on the way there.
 We carried with us snacks, the necessary for the special Sunday lunch based on palusami, taro and bread fruits and two cool boxes filled (obviously) with Vailima and other drinks: a night of laughs was awaiting us.

-After about 20 minutes we reached the island and we were welcomed by two big dogs barking and running up and down the shoreline.
+After about 20 minutes we reached the island, and we were welcomed by two big dogs barking and running up and down the shoreline.
 Namua is an emerald jewel.
 On one side there is a handful of fale (traditional houses) ready to host us, the owner’s home and a larger facility where food was cooked and served.
-In the whole island there were just the four of us, three members of the guardian’s family and two friendly dogs: all the rest was nature.
+In the whole island, there were just the four of us, three members of the guardian’s family and two friendly dogs: all the rest was nature.

 Only and uniquely unspoiled nature.

-There was no electricity on the island and only later I realised that the only artificial light came from the bathrooms and the fale that used solar energy collected by panels fixed on the roofs.
+There was no electricity on the island, and only later I realised that the only artificial light came from the bathrooms and the fale that used solar energy collected by panels fixed on the roofs.

 I slept along the seashore in a hot December night in one of the tiniest and isolated islands in the Southern hemisphere.

 The following day I was the first one to wake up to go around the island and shoot some photos, along with the sweet Kalì that has been close to me ever since I arrived.
-It seems he really needs attention and, of course, I spoiled him properly.
-What an amazing morning!
+It seems he needs attention and, of course, I spoiled him properly.
+What a fantastic morning!
 I swam in the warm crystal waters of Namua waiting for the owners to prepare our breakfast: they served salty and sweet food, such as fresh fruits, bread, tea, milk, eggs, battered eggplant and even curry noodles!

 It seemed to me to be out of time and space.
-I will always bring in my heart the memories of my weekend in Namua… who knows if one day I will be able to cuddle Kalì again!
+I will always bring in my heart the memories of my weekend in Namua… Who knows if one day I will be able to cuddle Kalì again!